Nilakshi-R/sauce-demo-test/README.md

 # Sauce Demo - End to end test automation for purchasing 1st two items in the product list
 This project contains an automated end to end test case for complete purchasing first two products.
-It validates the selected item names, prices and calculated total item price(excluding tax)
+It validates the selected item names, prices and calculated sub total.

 # Test flow
 purchase-product.spec.ts